 Hawkinson Nissan v.
-Planet Hondo: Represented Hawkinson Nissan (plaintiff); within 30 days of filing suit, obtained consent judgment, permanent injunction, and attorney fees for improper use of client’s trademark.
+Planet Honda: Represented Hawkinson Nissan (plaintiff); within 30 days of filing suit, obtained consent judgment, permanent injunction, and attorney fees for improper use of client’s trademark.

 VMedia v.
 Meadows Club Realty LLC: Represented Meadows Club Realty LLC (defendant); VMedia, without notice, executed a writ of replevin on certain stereo equipment in the possession of our client.
 We immediately obtained an Order from the Court returning the parties to status quo.
-After the matter was heard on Its merits, the court found in our client’s favor, and ordered plaintlff to forfeit their replevin bond, which resulted In a payment to our client for the full amount of damages.
+After the matter was heard on its merits, the court found in our client’s favor, and ordered plaintiff to forfeit their replevin bond, which resulted in a payment to our client for the full amount of damages.

 OS&M v.
-Blackwing Ostrich Form: The attorneys associated with Rock Fusco & Connelly, LLC represented OS&M. After 24 months of non-payment for a high six figures worth of Imported product, our client retained us to obtain said amounts of money from delinquent defendant.
-The entire outstanding amount was obtained,and done so in less than 60 days.
+Blackwing Ostrich Farm: The attorneys associated with Rock Fusco & Connelly, LLC represented OS&M. After 24 months of non-payment for a high six figures worth of imported product, our client retained us to obtain said amounts of money from delinquent defendant.
+The entire outstanding amount was obtained in less than 60 days.

 Maitland v.
 Connor: The attorneys associated with Rock Fusco & Connelly, LLC were able to achieve a voluntary dismissal of Defendant emergency room physician that did not have insurance coverage.
 The matter arose out of an allegation of a misdiagnosis of meningitis.
 Subsequent to the dismissal of our client, the remaining physician defendants settled the matter for in excess of $5 million.